ligato/docs/docs/tools/vpp-agent-ctl.md

 For the quick testing or as a configuration example, the vpp-agent-ctl provides special commands for every available configuration type.
 Commands can be shown running `vpp-agent-ctl` without parameters.
 They are sorted per vpp-agent plugin always in pairs; one command to crate a configuration, the second one to remove it.

-Data put using command can be edited - all of them are available in [data package](https://github.com/ligato/vpp-agent/tree/master/cmd/vpp-agent-ctl/data) separated in files according to plugins, with interface at the top so the desired configuration item can be easily found.
+Data put using command can be edited - all of them are available in [data package][data-dir] separated in files according to plugins, with interface at the top so the desired configuration item can be easily found.
 Then, just edit the field(s) needed and `go build` the main file.
 Then, calling respective command will put the changed data.

 Example commands: